Headache,nausea & vomiting , Prior CT study revealed sellar mass, for further evaluation.

 The mass is T1 and T2 hyperintense centrally showing blood-blood fluid level and mild marginal post contrast enhancement.
 No calcifications.
 A small solid component is located laterally (at the left cavernous sinus) and this component enhances.

 Diagnosis confirmed by radiological MRI features, No biopsy was obtained.

-Pituitary apoplexy is an acute clinical syndrome caused by either haemorrhage or infarction of the pituitary gland .
+Pituitary apoplexy is an acute clinical syndrome caused by either hemorrhage or infarction of the pituitary gland .
 Although variable, it typically comprises of headache, visual deficits, ophthalmoplegia, and altered mental status .
 An existing pituitary macroadenoma is usually present (60 - 90%) but it can occur with healthy glands in few isolated cases.

 Pituitary apoplexy may also occur during pregnancy or post partum period (Sheehan syndrome)